A Fraction of the Whole: Martin's childhood

 Martin gives Jasper a highly detailed account of his own childhood.
 He has dealt with many problems in his life, from Terry's criminal behavior, to Martin's own depression, to his four-year coma, to his mother poisoning him while she went mad from fear of her terminal cancer.
 Martin clearly remembers telling his brother that the two criminal kids, whom Terry would later join, are cheating.
 These kids had been beating Martin up, and he knows that telling Terry this lie would make him go after them.
 Terry does go after the bullies, and they stab him in the leg.
 This injury cripples Terry for life and renders him incapable of playing sports.

 Martin comes up with the idea of a suggestion box, where everyone in town is welcome to enter recommendations for town life.
 It starts off well, but soon everyone in town is criticized by someone else.
 Each slip is anonymous, making it impossible for anyone to get mad, except at the person who invented the suggestion box.
 No one ever finds out that it was Martin.
 Finally, there is the loss of Martin's true love, Caroline, to Terry.
 After Terry is imprisoned, she leaves the town and visits every now and then.

-Martin's mother is diagnosed with Cancer, and Martin vows that he won't leave her, effectively trapping himself in the town he hates.
-Once the town burns down, killing his mother and stepfather, and burning down the prison, he leaves town for good, having wanted to for so many years.
+Martin's mother is diagnosed with cancer, and Martin vows that he won't leave her, effectively trapping himself in the town he hates.
+After the town burns down, killing his mother and stepfather, and destroying the prison, he leaves town for good, having wanted to for so many years.
 Before he leaves he collects what he believes to be his brother's ashes from the prison, and scatters them in a puddle.

 Martin's young adulthood

 Martin leaves his hometown in Australia for Paris.
 He has picked Paris because he figures that he may as well start where he believes Caroline Potts to be.
 He has traced the postcard he has received from her to the original address.
 Upon arrival, he learns that she has recently moved, and no one is quite sure where.

 Martin decides to live in Paris, where he meets two important people.
 Eddie comes off as a very friendly Thai who loves to take pictures and constantly takes Martin's photograph.
-Eddie is not the type of person Martin likes and he decides never to see him again but unfortunately for Martin, Eddie becomes his dearest and longest friend.
+Eddie is not the type of person Martin likes and he decides never to see him again but Eddie becomes his dearest and longest friend.
 Eddie is always there for Martin, giving him jobs and money when he needs it.